roflmelon/Chattr/README.md

 This repo consists of a **Chat Application** built with the MERN stack.
 I built this sometime back when I was trying to learn the stack and I have left it here for anyone new to the stack so that they can use this repo as a guide.
 <br/><br/>
 This is a full-stack chat application that can be up and running with just a few steps.
-Its frontend is built with [Material UI](https://material-ui.com/) running on top of React.
+Its frontend is built with [Chakara UI](https://material-ui.com/) running on top of React.
 The backend is built with Express.js and Node.js.
-Real-time message broadcasting is developed using [Socket.IO](https://socket.io/).
+Real-time message broadcasting is developed using [WebSocket](https://socket.io/).

 ## Description